DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/develop/api/index.rst

                - AcquisitionFrameSetting[in]: acquisition frame setting to inquire [brightness, gain, exposure_stop].
                - new_val[in]: the new value (double for gain) to assign to.

+            Return:
+               - SlcSdkError: struct containing status codes and any error messages.

             .. code-block:: C++

 		         DAOAI_API SlcSdkError configureSetting(AcquisitionFrameSetting setting, double new_val);

          .. group-tab:: C#

+            Parameters:
+               - AcquisitionFrameSetting[in]: acquisition frame setting to inquire [brightness, gain, exposure_stop].
+               - new_val[in]: the new value (double for gain) to assign to.

+            Return:
+               - DaoAINETError^: DaoAINETError object handle containing status codes and any error messages.

             .. code-block:: c#

+               DaoAINETError^ configureSetting(AcquisitionFrameSetting setting, System::Double new_val);

          .. group-tab:: Python